goustcoder/try/README.md

 # try
-this is a try code
+this is a try code. we are here to try it.